aragon25/auto-installer/README.md

 - `jq`
 - `file`, `find`, `sed`, `grep`, `stat`

-If required tools are missing the script will abort with an error message.
+If required tools are missing the script will get it trough apt-get.

 ---

-## ⚙️ Examples
+## 📜 Examples

 Install (from repository root):